League of Legends: Games

 For the 10th anniversary of League of Legends in 2019, Riot Games announced several games at various stages of production that were directly related to the League of Legends intellectual property (IP).
 A stand-alone version of Teamfight Tactics was announced for mobile operating systems iOS and Android at the event and released in March 2020.
 The game has cross-platform play with the Windows and macOS clients.
 Legends of Runeterra, a free-to-play digital collectible card game, launched in April 2020 for Microsoft Windows; the game features characters from League of Legends.
 League of Legends: Wild Rift is a version of the game for mobile operating systems Android and iOS.
 Instead of porting the game from League of Legends, Wild Rifts character models and environments were entirely rebuilt.
 A single-player, turn-based role-playing game, Ruined King: A League of Legends Story, was released in 2021 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Windows.
 It was the first title released under Riot Games's publishing arm, Riot Forge, wherein non-Riot studios develop games using League of Legends characters.
 In December 2020, Greg Street, vice-president of IP and Entertainment at Riot Games, announced that a massively multiplayer online role-playing game based on the game is in development.
 Song of Nunu: A League of Legends Story, a third-person adventure game revolving around the champion Nunu's search for his mother, with the help of the yeti Willump, was announced for a planned release in 2022.
-It is being developed by Tequila Works, the creators of Rime.
-It was released on Windows and the Nintendo Switch on November 1, 2023.
+Developed by Tequila Works, the creators of Rime, Song of Nunu was released on Windows and the Nintendo Switch on November 1, 2023.